Hearthstone: Expansions and Adventures

+As a collectable card game, Hearthstone has been expanded with the combination of Expansions and Adventures, with roughly three new sets released each year, in addition to the core card set.
 Initially, Blizzard introduced an alternating series of Expansions and Adventures, with roughly three new sets released each year.
 Expansions are new card sets, containing between 100 and 200 new cards, that become available to buy or win, as well as introducing new mechanics to the gameplay.
-Adventures feature smaller number of cards, around 30, which can only be earned by completing multiple tiers of story-based challenges and boss fights in single-player mode.
+Adventures featured smaller number of cards, around 30, which could only be earned by completing multiple tiers of story-based challenges and boss fights in single-player mode.
+However, by 2017, Blizzard moved to exclusively Expansions, as cards from the Adventure series were readily used in gameplay.
+Starting in 2021, smaller mini-sets were released among the three yearly expansions, each set featuring a few dozen cards centered around a specific theme as a replacement for Adventures.